Cover photo by Gregg Darling.

 Habitat

-Inhabits shallow, rocky streams in grasslands.
-Found mostly in hilly uplands along the escarpment.
-Favours sites with rich sedge and grass growth and soggy ground.
+The Springwater Sprite inhabits shallow, rocky streams in grasslands where it is found mostly in hilly uplands along the escarpment.
+The Springwater Sprite favours sites with rich sedges and grass growth, and soggy ground.
+It occurs at medium to high altitudes, mostly between 1400 and 2200m above sea level.

 Near Himeville, KwaZulu-Natal